intel/nauta/docs/user-guide/actions/working_with_datasets.md

 10. If you want to to copy your data to shared folder use `input-shared` instead of input in step 2.
 Doing so lets any Nauta user know they can use the same path to reference the MNIST dataset on your shared Nauta Storage.

+## Uploading during experiment submission

+Uploading additional files is an option available for the ‘submit’ command, using the following option:

+`-sfl, --script-folder-location`

+Where `script-folder-location` is the name of a folder with additional files used by a script, e.g., other .py files, assets, etc.

+**Syntax:**

+`nctl experiment submit --script-folder-location DATASET-PATH SCRIPT_LOCATION`

+This option may be used only for small datasets for development purposes (datasets larger than several MB should be uploaded using standard mechanism described above).

+**WARNING:** Submitting large amount of data using this option will prolong experiments' submission time.